W1ll1am04/see-gpu-label-script/README.md

 ./gpu.sh
 ```

-# Finished
-Your finished.

 ## License

-This project is licensed under the GNU Public License v3 - see the [LICENSE](LICENSE) file for details
+This project is licensed under the AGPL-3.0 license - see the [LICENSE](LICENSE) file for details